top 0

 What could be cooler than making your own bling?
 Hatton Jewellery Institute invites you to create your own beautiful pieces at its silversmithy and jewellery design courses for all experience levels.
 Its co-working space provides everything from mentoring and training, to bench rental and exhibition space, allowing students to branch out and develop their own collections and brands.

-A beginner jewellery course costs $2,950 per person, with a maximum of six students per course for four weeks (one night per week, 2.5 hours per class).
+A beginner jewellery course hosts a maximum of six students per course and runs for four weeks (one night per week, 2.5 hours per class).
 Course prices include tools and silver, and each student will leave with a piece of jewellery made with their very own hands!
 Advanced classes, private lessons, and bench hire are also available.
-Alternatively, Ever True offers workshops from $550 (excluding material costs) on how to make sterling silver rings, pendant, bracelets, and name tag charms in its Central studio.
+Alternatively, Obellery offers an introductory jewellery-making course on how to make silver rings, bangles, and brass pendants in its PMQ studio.

 Hatton Jewellery Institute, 13/F, Cheong Sun Tower, 118 Wing Lok Street, Sheung Wan | (+852) 2857 7751